 The Richmond PS School Board currently has provision for nine members: Seven parent reps who represent our 600 parents, and one staff rep who represents our 45 staff, plus the principal.

 We call for new members at the beginning of each new school year.
-They are now called for and close on March 2 at 4.00pm.
-Please see the 2021 nomination form.

 Roles and responsibilities of School Board